IPod Classic

-The iPod Classic (stylized and marketed as iPod classic and formerly iPod Video or just iPod) is a discontinued portable media player created and formerly marketed by Apple Inc.
+The iPod Classic (stylized and marketed as iPod classic and originally simply iPod) is a discontinued portable media player created and formerly marketed by Apple.

 There were six generations of the iPod Classic, as well as a spin-off (the iPod Photo) that was later re-integrated into the main iPod line.
 All generations used a 1.8 in hard drive for storage.
 The "classic" suffix was formally introduced with the rollout of the sixth-generation iPod on September 5, 2007.
 Prior to this, all iPod Classic models were simply referred to as iPods; the first iPod released in 2001 was part of this line that would be called "Classic".
 It was available in silver or black from 2007 onwards, replacing the "signature iPod white".

 On September 9, 2014, Apple discontinued the iPod Classic.
 The sixth-generation 160 GB iPod Classic was the last Apple product to use the original 30-pin dock connector and the distinctive click wheel.